 Family-Based Mental Health Services

 Families frequently possess the strengths and abilities to cope with life’s challenges.
 However, when difficulties occur, families may sometimes require assistance from others or outside services.
-Diakon’s Family-Based Mental Health Services program provides counseling services to individuals and their families, with services primarily occurring in the home, although they can be extended to the school or community setting.
+Diakon’s Family-Based Mental Health Services program provides counseling services to individuals and their families in Lycoming and Clinton counties, with services primarily occurring in the home, though they can also be extended to the school or community setting.

 The goal of the program is to provide families with the skills and resources necessary to prevent their child or adolescent, who is experiencing significant emotional problems, from requiring out-of-home placement.
 The program’s approach is to empower families while treating them with dignity, respect, and encouragement.